 My dad was the very first person to introduce me to making things.
-He began putting tools in front of me when I was young boy and around the age of seven he let me use power tools.
+He began putting tools in front of me when I was a young boy and around the age of seven, he let me use power tools.
 I begin to use the radial arm saw, then the bandsaw over the next couple years.

 What feature of your workshop do you love the most?

 I like that it’s in Manhattan because Manhattan is such an inspiration, and has such amazing garbage.
 Nowhere in the world can you get the variety of things you find on the street here in New York City.
-In an instant somebody’s entire apartment will be on the sidewalk for everybody to sift through, and an amazing dumpster is filled with amazing old growth wood and old textured building materials, tons of steel, just about anything you can imagine.
+In an instant, somebody’s entire apartment will be on the sidewalk for everybody to sift through, and an amazing dumpster is filled with amazing old-growth wood and old textured building materials, tons of steel, just about anything you can imagine.